COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/South Dakota/README.md

 Create three subfolders within your main South Dakota folder:

 1. Original Data
-     - This folder should include all data downloaded from the "Files currently used" folder in the drive.
+     - This folder should include all data from the "Files currently used" folder in the drive.
 No other downloads are necessary.

 2. Output